USC Vascular Neurology Fellowship

 Paid Membership to HSC Fitness Center.

 The fellowship consists of clinical rotations on the inpatient stroke service, outpatient stroke clinic including electives and protected research time.
-Keck Hospital of USC, LA County + USC Medical Center, Rancho Los Amigos National Rehabilitation Center, and Kaiser Medical Center of Los Angeles serve as sites for the vascular fellowship.
+Keck Hospital of USC, Los Angeles General Medical Center, Rancho Los Amigos National Rehabilitation Center, and Kaiser Medical Center of Los Angeles serve as sites for the vascular fellowship.
 The diverse patient population of each center offers a unique learning opportunity for learning.
 The fellowship can be geared towards the individual interests of the fellow; research mentorship is available to those who want to explore clinical or basic science research.
 Fellows are Board eligible for Vascular Neurology from the American Board of Psychiatry and Neurology, Inc. upon completion of the fellowship.

 Keck Hospital of USC